r-grandorder/tri-hermes/en/pages/Lostbelt/prologue.md

 Hm?
 Oh, that's right, you don't know where we are, do you?

 **Holmes:**
 Well then!
-Take a look out the window, {(M) Mr. /(F) Ms. } Fujimaru!
+Take a look out the window, [♂ Mr. /♀ Ms. ] Fujimaru!
 It's not every day one gets a chance to see scenery like this!

 **--SECTION BREAK--**